 - Professional drivers' guide

-We are aware that bridge strikes may involve drivers from other countries who are unfamiliar with our roads or are driving left-hand-drive vehicles.
+We are aware that bridge strikes can involve drivers from other countries who may be unfamiliar with our roads or are driving left-hand-drive vehicles.

 Preventing bridge strikes: guides for drivers from other countries